radicle-dev/heartwood/CONTRIBUTING.md

 Use `unwrap` only in either of three circumstances:

-1. Based on manual static anaylsis, you've concluded that it's impossible for the code to panic; so unwrapping is *safe*.
+1. Based on manual static analysis, you've concluded that it's impossible for the code to panic; so unwrapping is *safe*.
 An example would be:

         let list = vec![a, b, c];